 Post Diploma program

 People already working as professional cytologists, sonographers, technologists, and therapists, can apply to the Post Diploma program to pursue lifelong learning and expand their career opportunities.
-This program leads to a Bachelor of Health Science in Diagnostic Cytology, Diagnostic Medical Ultrasound, Nuclear Medicine Technology, Radiological Technology, Respiratory Therapy, or Medical Laboratory Technology.
+This program leads to a Bachelor of Health Science in Diagnostic Medical Ultrasound, Nuclear Medicine Technology, Radiological Technology, Respiratory Therapy, or Medical Laboratory Technology.

 Students are able to broaden their knowledge of the Canadian health-care system, enhance their leadership abilities, and equip themselves for participation in a rapidly changing health-care environment.
 The curriculum is equivalent to two years of full-time university study and is available on a full-time or part-time basis.
-All of the courses are delivered via distance learning, using the Blackboard Learning System.
+All of the courses are delivered via distance learning, using the Online Learning System.

 Five university preparatory courses including English, math, and 2 sciences: